stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 - [yamllint](https://yamllint.readthedocs.io) - Lints YAML files
 - [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/) - Checks JSON and YAML files with identified types against their [schema](#validation-with-check-jsonschema)

-You can run them with both pre-commit hooks and on-demand by [using the pre-commit tool](#running-tools-with-pre-commit).
+You can run them with both Git hooks and on-demand by [using a pre-commit tool](#running-tools-with-prek-or-pre-commit).
 Since they are command-line tools, you can also run them as part of continuous integration pipelines.

 > All of these tools have useful default configurations, so you only need to add configuration files if you need to customize their behavior.